everit-org/osgi-richconsole/README.md

 was started in [headless][1] mode or not to find out if the environment has a graphical interface.

-The richconsole will not appear if the OSGi container is started in the integration-test phase of the compilation by [eosgi-maven-plugin][2].
+The richconsole will not appear if the OSGi container is started during a compilation process.
+More specifically it will not appear if the EOSGI_STOP_AFTER_TESTS environment variable is set to "true".
+E.g. the integration-test goal of [eosgi-maven-plugin][2] uses this variable.

 How do I deploy a bundle?